Conditions

 2. Cancer

-A few types of cancer, in particular, are cause for concern among this dog breed:
+A few types of cancer, in particular, are cause for concern among this breed:

 Symptoms

 Early detection is critical for any cancer.
-Common warning signs of cancer include:
+Watch for these warning signs:

 • Difficulty urinating or defecating